The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: A Typical Problem

-Reviewing the previous two chapters we are encouraged by the ever growing database of geometries \footnote{ In this book we have only focused on Calabi-Yau 3-folds for concreteness, there are many other datasets which have been established, ranging from the closely related bundles over CY 3-folds, generalization of CICYs, etc., to diverse subjects as the ATLAS of finite groups, etc., as mentioned in the Preface. }, mostly freely available online, as well as the computer software, especially the open-source {\sf SageMath} umbrella \cite{sage}, designed to calculate many of the requisite quantities.
+First, let us motivate the reader with the problem at hand.
+Reviewing the previous two chapters, we are encouraged by the ever-growing database of geometries \footnote{ In this book we have only focused on Calabi-Yau 3-folds for concreteness, there are many other data-sets which have been established, ranging from the closely related bundles over CY 3-folds, generalization of CICYs, etc., to diverse subjects as the ATLAS of finite groups, etc., as mentioned in the Preface. }, mostly freely available online, as well as the computer software, especially the open-source {\sf SageMath} umbrella \cite{sage}, designed to calculate many of the requisite quantities.

 Much of these data have been the brain-child of the marriage between physicists and mathematicians, especially incarnated by applications of computational algebraic geometry, numerical algebraic geometry and combinatorial geometry to problems which arise from the classification in the physics and recast into a finite, algorithmic problem in the mathematics.
 In principle, as far as addressing problems such as searching for the right bundle cohomology to give the Standard Model - which we recall was what inspired the field of Calabi-Yau data from the late 1980s - is concerned, one could scan through configurations, find large clusters of computers \footnote{ I remember a wonderful quote from Dan Freedman's lectures when I was a PhD student at MIT, on addressing a difficult calculation, he, in his usual dry sense of humour, said, ``this is a problem perfectly adapted to large parallel clusters of graduate students.'' } and crunch away.